Kauagpaiva/Kauagpaiva/README.md

 -⚡Studying Computer Engineering at UFRJ.

--🌱Currently exploring Software Engineering and Data Science.
+-🌱Currently exploring Software Engineering and Artificial Intelligence.

 -💻Not many green blocks because most of the time I'm programming in the internship at IBM.